Ballater in Scotland

 If this is your first trip to Scotland and you are coming to Ballater, then well done, perfect choice.
 You might want to look at some ideas for packing.

-Ballater has a population of less than two thousand but has facilities for the eager visitors keen to visit this charming authentic Village on Royal Deeside.
+Ballater has a population of less than two thousand but has facilities for eager visitors keen to visit this charming authentic Village on Royal Deeside.

 The main road runs from the bridge through the centre of the village with independent shops, eating places and accommodation on both sides.